 It’s that season again… That’s right, Valentine’s Day is just a few weeks away.

-I know some people boycott that “greeting card holiday,” and others see it as one more chance to show their love.
-To each his own, I suppose.
-But I also believe a lot of good things happen during February because there are father-daughter dances taking place all over the country.
+Some people boycott that “greeting card holiday,” and others see it as one more chance to show their love.
+To each his own.
+But a lot of good things do happen during February because there are father-daughter dances taking place all over the country.
 They are often fantastic events, and a lot of fun.

 And it’s spreading; based on the popularity of the Valdosta event, similar things are happening in cities around that region—and they’ll share their insights if you’d like to start an event in your area.

-Now, let me repeat: to each his own.
+To repeat: to each his own.
 Maybe the dancing thing isn’t for you and your daughter, or maybe the event in your area doesn’t work into your schedule.
-But I do want to reinforce the great value of taking your daughter on dates.
+But there is great value in taking your daughter on dates.

 For one thing, it’s just fun to go out one-on-one with your daughter.
 Also, when you’re out together doing something she enjoys, chances are it will be easier for her to open up and share ideas or just talk about what’s going on in her life.